 geography (noun): From the Greek word: γεωγραφία – geōgraphia, from gē 'earth' + -graphia 'writing'.
 This means to draw, describe or write about the earth.

 geographic or geographical (adjective): relates to geography and refers to the features and location of an area

 geographer (noun): origin: geōgraphos 'geographer', from gē 'earth' + graphic 'write, draw'.
 Refers to a profession, a person who studies geography, the environment and people.
 This is somebody who works with maps or works with geographic information systems and who examines natural phenomena, places and population trends.

 The Greek scientist Eratosthenes (276–194 BC) was the first person who used the term 'geography'.

 Eratosthenes is considered to be the 'Father of Geography'.

 The scientist was the first to draw a world map, he was a mathematician, astronomer and poet.
 He calculated the circumference of the world although people did not travel that far at that time (remember that the Americas or a route to India was not described at that time).
 Eratosthenes even calculated the tilt of the earth's axis quite accurately.

 In Kids World Travel Guide's 'Geography for Kids' we explore many of the common topics of the geography curricula used in a variety of schools around the world.

-Our Geography for Kids facts can support homeschooling parents, teachers and of course the pupils and students as most of our geo and travel information is sourced, collected and written by kids for kids.
-Common topics are:
+Our Geography for Kids facts intend to support homeschooling parents, teachers and of course the pupils and students as most of our geo and travel information is sourced, collected and written by kids for kids.

 Browse our site for fabulous geography facts, geo superlatives, geo trivia or 'just' facts on the different continents and countries.
 Let us know if you miss some vital information and share our site with your family, friends and colleagues.
 Enjoy!